-Sometimes it’s possible to teach an old shipper new tricks.
-Just take the case of Chicago-based Edward Don & Co., a 92-year-old foodservice equipment and supply company whose corporate slogan is “Everything but the food.”
+Sometimes it benefits an old shipper to replace the status quo with new tricks.
+Just take the case of Chicago-based Edward Don, a food service equipment and supply company that was founded in 1921 and whose corporate slogan is “Everything but the food.”

 For shipments direct from vendor to customers, the process was even more uneven.
 Vendors were not always encouraged to seek out the most favorable trucking rates, and there was no single set of guidelines for securing trucking partners, making compliance haphazard.
 And when exceptions to normal delivery times occurred, there was very little recourse.